Geospatial Data in R

 • How about visualsing the popularity of the station by time of day.
 Clearly using every single hour is problematic.
 Create a new variable that partitions the data into day and night and see if there are any interesting patterns.

-It turns out that ggplotly ignores the setting the x and y scales to NULL.
-So we get see them anyway.
-But for publication quality plots, ggplots are sufficent and more granular control over what appears in the image is useful.
+For publication quality plots, ggplots are sufficient and more granular control over what appears in the image is useful.
 However for exploratory purposes, plotly graphs are great because of the ability to zoom and select.
-Especially with facetted plots, brushing and linking is enabled, which allow for useful explorations.
+Especially with faceted plots, brushing and linking is enabled, which allow for useful explorations.

 One of the significant problems with point plots is the overplotting, points on top of another.
 There are a number of ways to correct this, none of them are useful in all cases.
-For example, one visualise it using a contour plot.
+For example, one way to visualise it is using a contour plot.

 ggplot(diffdesttrips, aes(Slon, Slat)) +